The Fabulous Faker Boy: Plot

+Production

+Development

+This is the first episode written by Brian McConnachie.
+McConnachie was invited to write an episode after a joke from him was used in a prior episode.

+The couch gag was created by Stoopid Buddy Stoodios, which produces the television series Robot Chicken.
+Executive producer Al Jean stated that guest animators have wide creative latitude, and the only requirement is that a couch must appear.

+Casting

+In August 2012, musician Justin Bieber announced that he would appear on the show, which was later confirmed by executive producer Al Jean.
+Jean stated that creator Matt Groening requested that Bieber be added to an episode because he was a fan of Bieber.
+Bieber also asked to be on the show when he met Groening.
+The producers considered adding an alert before and after his appearance, which was included in the final cut of the episode.
+Bieber's guitarist and musical director Dan Kanter and his manager Scooter Braun also appear in non-speaking roles.

+Bill Hader guest starred as a foreign character named Slava.
+Jane Krakowski appeared as a Russian piano teacher named Zhenya.
+Patrick Stewart guest starred as a vigorous older man.
+Stewart previously appeared as a different character in the sixth season episode "Homer the Great."

 Reception

 Critical reception

 This episode received mixed reviews from critics.

 Robert David Sullivan of The A.V.
 Club gave the episode a C−, saying that "the relationship between Marge and Bart is actually one that hasn’t been done to death on The Simpsons, but it comes up too half-heartedly and is resolved too quickly in this episode."

 Teresa Lopez of TV Fanatic gave the episode two and a half stars out of five, saying that "Not only was the mother-son dynamic shoved into the narrative late in the game, but Marge's disappointment was easily waived away by her Russian driving student saying Bart cheated for love and for his mother.
 Kind of a simple rationalization, right?
-The B-plot involving Homer's loss of his last two hairs did lead to some hilarious The Simpsons quotes and an amazing guest appearance by Patrick Stewart (I could see your belly), but it was mostly a distracting vehicle that allowed Homer to try on various hats."
+The B-plot involving Homer's loss of his last two hairs did lead to some hilarious The Simpsons quotes and an amazing guest appearance by Patrick Stewart (one of the sexiest and most confident bald men), but it was mostly a distracting vehicle that allowed Homer to try on various hats."